schneidermatic/Elastax/miniobs-010/README.md

         $ docker-compose run -d

-    **NOTE:** instead of running the docker-compose command you can source the .xrc file for running the function x_up
+    **NOTE:** The '.xrc' file contains some short-hand functions for an easier handling.
+So you\
+    can run the 'x_up' command for starting the containers.

-        $ . ./.xrc
+        $ source ./.xrc
         $ x_up

     A list of all 'x_*' short-hand commands you can get by running ...